hamza-choudhary/hamza-choudhary/README.md

 Hi,

-I am Muhammad Ahsan, a MERN stack developer with more than 2 years of experience in the world of web development.
+I am Muhammad Hamza, a MERN stack developer with more than 2 years of experience in the world of web development.
 I have extensive skills in developing E-Commerce platforms, Management Systems and Blogs along with a variety of other web-based applications.
 All my work is done using the best coding standards and conventions, making my applications scalable and understandable.

 <br/>